u-blox/ucxclient/examples/README_windows_app.md

 - Copies FTDI DLL to the output directory
 - Launches the application (ucxtool_win64.exe)
 - Can code-sign executables with certificate thumbprint (creates ucxtool_win64_signed.exe)
+- Can build all configurations at once with the `all` command

 ### Code Signing (Optional)
 For production releases, you can digitally sign the executable: